 AIC also protected the homeowner’s technology investment with one Panamax MB1500 uninterruptible power supply with BlueBOLT control for each equipment rack.
 “We rely on Panamax to protect the main Lutron processor, all networking routers, and every piece of audio/visual equipment,” Hubner emphasized.
 “Through BlueBOLT, we can schedule events that enable the automatic re-powering of the main modem and networking equipment, just to make sure that everything continues to run smoothly.
 BlueBOLT does the equipment management for us, and Panamax provides us with peace-of-mind.”

 According to Hubner, the homeowners are extremely happy with their new home automation system, and both the automation and control of the entire home has been smooth sailing.
-“The ELAN system exceeded all of their expectations,” he concluded.
+“The Nice/ELAN system exceeded all of their expectations,” he concluded.
 “Despite the size and scope of this project, we were able to configure the system in a way that seamlessly works for them.”